You’ve got your new plants in the ground, your beds are looking great—but there’s one last decision to make: what do you put on top?

 Mulch?
 Rocks?
 Or maybe just a layer of soil?

-Let’s walk through the pros and cons of mulch vs. rock vs. soil for your planter beds and landscaping around the house — so you can make the best call for your yard.
+To make the best decision for your personal landscape, let’s walk through the pros and cons of mulch vs. rock vs. soil for your planter beds and landscaping around the house — so you can make the best call for your yard.

 When it comes to landscaping around bushes, trees, or flower beds, mulch is a classic — and for good reason.